icapps/ios-faro/README.md

 *Protocols*
 * Because we use Protocols you can use any type including CoreData's `NSManagedObject` 💪🏼

+*Mocking*
+* Use `FaroService` singleton if you want to switch between data from the server or a file.
+* Handy for unit tests 💪🏼
+* Handy if API is not yet available 🤓

 ## Define a Call

 You can write your example service so that a call becomes a oneliner.